Flank/flank-dashboard/docs/01_design_doc.md

 - [Flutter Web](https://flutter.dev/web) is the framework
 - [Adobe XD](https://www.adobe.com/products/xd.html) is the design tool because of [upcoming Flutter support](https://theblog.adobe.com/xd-flutter-plugin-generate-dart-code-design-elements/)

-## Workflow

-Code is submitted via pull requests from a named brach.
-Forks aren't used.
-Each pull request must have 1 approval.
-History should be linear (no merge commits).

-> git config --global pull.rebase true

-## ZenHub / GitHub Issues

-Each issue should have:

-* Assignee
-* Milestone
-* Estimate
-* Epic

 ## Architecture

 - CLEAN architecture (from resocoder) with States Rebuilder